 Change Proposals raised against the Market Index Definition Statement (MIDS) will be progressed in accordance with the process detailed in Section 3.10.

 This procedure also contains standard forms for raising Draft Change Proposals to allow participants to comment on or discuss a particular issue and solution prior to a Change Proposal being raised.
-If the originator believes that raising an Issue would be a more appropriate medium for a change they should do so in accordance with Section F of the BSC Code and follow the relevant guidance published on the BSC Website.

-Where a Party feels that it has an issue, but is unsure of how or whether to progress the concern, it may present the issue to the Panel Committees in order to seek guidance.
-The Panel Committees would then advise on any possible solution to the concern and how best to resolve the problem, e.g. raise a Draft CP for discussion by a Working Group.
-Please note that the ability to use this process to address issues does not affect the Issues process as defined in Section F of the BSC.
-In no way does this optional process remove the right of any applicable Party from raising a Draft or Formal CP.
-An ‘issue’ form can be found in Section 4.7 and, once completed, should be submitted to BSCCo so that it may be added to the applicable agenda for the relevant Panel Committee.

 Change Proposal Circulars (CPC) will be used to communicate all change management information relating to Configurable Items to BSC Parties and their Agents throughout the process.
 BSCCo will endeavour to publish all CPCs on the BSC Website.